levi0206/lerblog2/content/posts/autodiff.md

 - Computational graph illustration

 ## What Automatic Differentiation is not?
-It must be clarified that the automatic differentiation is not numerical differentiation, which calculates the derivative of $f$ using definition
+It must be clarified that the automatic differentiation is **not numerical differentiation**, which calculates the derivative of $f$ using definition
 $$
 \frac{d}{dx}f(x) \approx \frac{f(x+h)-f(x)}{h}, \quad h \text{ small},
 $$